How to Install Underfloor Heating

 How to Prepare for Installing Underfloor Heating

-You also then want to brush away any dust, dirt, or debris that may be sitting on the floor base so that you have a nice clean surface to start work on.
+- Brush away any dust, dirt, or debris that may be sitting on the floor base, so that you have a nice, clean surface to start work on.

-It is also essential that you check the condition of the sub-base to ensure it is in good condition.
-If not, you may need to hire a professional to come and make any repairs, or they may have to install a brand new subbase.
+- Check the condition of the subfloor to ensure it's in good condition.
+If not, you may need to hire a professional to come and make any repairs, or they may have to install a brand new sub-base.

-How to Install Underfloor Heating Yourself - Step by Step Guide
+How to Install an Electric Underfloor Heating System

 Step 1

-Once the subbase is checked before the installation, you should then lay down insulation boards in a checked pattern and cut the boards so that they fit perfectly in the room.
+Once the sub-base has been checked, you should lay down insulation boards in a checkerboard pattern and cut the boards so that they fit perfectly in the room.

 Step 2